 - Star Pubs & Bars

-The principles of the Pubs Code are to ensure:
+The principles of the Code are to ensure:

-- fair and lawful dealing by pub companies in their dealing with their tied tenants
+- fair and lawful dealing by pub companies in their dealing with tied tenants

 - tied tenants are no worse off than if they were free of tie

-An important part of this is the introduction of the option for tied tenants to request a market rent only option.
+The Code imposes information and transparency obligations on the pub companies.
+An important element of the Code is the introduction of the option for tied tenants in certain circumstances to request a Market Rent Only (or MRO) option.